vikrampawar/book-highlights/pages/inspired--2nd-edition.md

 The Lean Startup by Eric Ries in 2011.

-Eric's book did a great deal to help product teams, and to me, it is a must?read book for all product people. ([link](https://learning.oreilly.com/library/view/-/9781119387503/c08.xhtml#4d5711e4-9b8f-4ad9-a6e9-5bc4ec3ee60f))
+Eric's book did a great deal to help product teams, and to me, it is a must‚Äêread book for all product people. ([link](https://learning.oreilly.com/library/view/-/9781119387503/c08.xhtml#4d5711e4-9b8f-4ad9-a6e9-5bc4ec3ee60f))

 product/market fit.